outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 				- use probiotics with many strains (like Garden of Life) to help IBS after BPA/similar exposure
 			3. Solution to plastic in containers/bottles:
 				- avoid eating anything stored in plastic for a long time, including bottled water, frozen foods, cereal, etc
-				- drink Flow water to avoid chemicals from plastic bottles
+				- drink Flow water and spring water to avoid chemicals from plastic bottles
 				- order water with a subscription service that uses glass bottles
 				- boil your water to get plastic out of it
 				- https://www.sciencealert.com/theres-a-surprisingly-simple-way-to-remove-microplastics-from-your-drinking-water